-Family members of foreign nationals may be granted permission to live in Germany if the foreigner possesses a settlement permit or a residence permit and if sufficient living space is available.
+Family members of non-EU/EEA citizens or Swiss citizens may be granted a residence permit in Germany if the foreign national holds a settlement permit or a residence permit and sufficient living space is available.

 Spouses of foreign nationals can for instance claim a residence permit if the foreigner possesses a settlement permit or a residence permit for the purpose of self-employment.
 Additionally, the marriage must have already existed at the time the foreigner was granted the permit and the duration of the foreigner‘s stay is expected to exceed one year.
 If the foreigner possesses a residence permit for the purpose of economic activity (employed or self-employed), the spouse may take up work as well